library(knitr)

 control$db_edit

-, then the input CDR3s inherits the antigen
+, the input CDR3 inherits the annotation

-specificity data of the DB CDR3s.
+data of the matched DB CDR3.

 get_graph